plinck/googlebooks/README.md

 1. Start by using the 07-Ins_Mern example as a base for your application.

-2. Add code to connect to a MongoDB database named `googlebooks` using the mongoose npm package.
+2. Add code to connect to a MongoDB database named `paulsbooks` using the mongoose npm package.

 3. Using mongoose, then create a Book schema.